tu-dortmund-ls12-rt/EDF-Like/README.md

 To run the evaluation [Python3.10](https://www.python.org/downloads/release/python-3100/) has to be installed on the machine.
 (Older versions of Python3 might work as well.)
-Moreover, the following Python packages are required: TODO: Update
+Moreover, the following Python packages are required:

 ```
-matplotlib~=3.5.3
-numpy~=1.23.2
+matplotlib
+numpy
 ```

-Assuming that Python 3.10 is installed in the targeted machine, to install the required packages:
+Assuming that Python 3 is installed in the targeted machine, to install the required packages:

 ```
-python3.10 -m pip install matplotlib numpy
+python3 -m pip install matplotlib numpy
 ```

 In case any dependent packages are missing, please install them accordingly.

-TODO: CONTINUE HERE =====

 ## File Structure